Monic Sun

 Associate Professor, Marketing

-She is currently developing neuroscience-informed work using physiological and behavioral measures.
-Her research has been published in leading marketing journals and covered by the BBC, Forbes, and NPR.
-She holds a B.A. in Economics from Peking University and a Ph.D. in Economics from Boston University.
+She now integrates multi-modal physiological measurement with real-world behavioral observation to build reproducible frameworks for understanding state transitions and adaptive regulation.
+Her research has been published in leading journals and featured by outlets including the BBC, Forbes, and NPR.
+She received her B.A. in Economics from Peking University and her Ph.D. in Economics from Boston University.

 Education